The Four Lies We Tell Ourselves About AI Interviews (And What Actually Works)

 Lie #1: “I Have to Choose Between AI or Human Moderators”

-No, you don’t.
+You don’t.
 And thinking this way is costing you time, money, and better insights.

-Here’s what’s actually true: the best researchers use both.
+The best researchers use both.

 One of our agency customers had 40 product concepts to test.
 Forty.
 If they’d run human-led IDIs on all of them, they’d still be scheduling interviews when their stakeholders needed answers yesterday.
 Instead, they used AI to quickly narrow the field to the top five concepts, then brought in human moderators to go deep on the finalists.